Read This First

 Prompt 3: What solutions to this asymmetry might be available in a neuronal/silicon interface, especially in respect to the capacity to handle higher layers of abstraction?

-The section turns on Neuronal/Silicon Interface Solutions to Cognitive Asymmetry and Ethical and Societal Considerations.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Neuronal/Silicon Interface Solutions to Cognitive Asymmetry and Ethical and Societal Considerations in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Neuronal/Silicon Interface Solutions to Cognitive Asymmetry distinct from Ethical and Societal Considerations.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Neuronal/Silicon Interface Solutions to Cognitive Asymmetry distinct from Ethical and Societal Considerations.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 BCIs can stimulate specific brain regions to enhance cognitive functions such as memory, attention, and learning.
 Techniques like transcranial magnetic stimulation (TMS) and deep brain stimulation (DBS) can potentially boost the brain’s ability to process and retain complex information.